 Kathy believes mental wellness at work, home, school or on the playing field is a cornerstone of a thriving and productive community.
 She is thrilled to join the ASHA International board and is committed to spreading awareness and resources promoting mental wellness.

-John Boylston, JD
+John Boylston, J.D., Director

 John is an Oregon native.
 He grew up in Beaverton and now lives in King City with his wife Ana Lauren.
 John is an estate planning attorney at the law firm of Myatt & Bell where he works with families to create customized estate plans to fit each unique family.
 In that work, John regularly works with individuals who struggle with mental illness and the family members who love them.
 Additionally, John has seen how prevalent mental illness is among professionals in the legal field, yet how little it is talked about and understood.